CS410-2015Fall/Group_7_EventHub/server/README.md

 * All date fields will be represented as milliseconds since the Unix epoch.

 Event "type" should be one of: "wesync", "facebook", or "google".
+When creating events using this API, the event type will always be "wesync".

 ### Creating an event